 The FTC Big Brother Zone Where your speech is free only when we say it is!™

-The cigars smoked for this review were purchased at a legitimate cigar shop with legal U.S. currency by Brian Hewitt, personally.
+The cigars smoked for this review were purchased at a legitimate cigar shop with legal U.S. currency from the bester online broker by Brian Hewitt, personally.
 Brian drove to this shop with a legitimate drivers license on official state highways while maintaining both the speed limit and a blood alcohol level of considerably less than the legal limit of 0.08.
 Brian was not compensated for the fuel, his driving time, the cigars or the time spent smoking them.
 During his visit to the cigar shop, and on the drive to and from, Brian abstained from giving out his opinion on any and all consumer products and services, except where he first disclosed, in triplicate, how he acquired said products and services.

 The content of this review does not constitute an opinion (which might be subject to $11,000 fine by the FTC if nearly anything that could be subjectively said to be related were not fully disclosed), instead, it’s an elaborate metaphor for man’s eternal quest for knowledge.
 May your search be fruitful.